mesosphere/dcos-kubernetes-quickstart/README.md

 ### Exposing the Kubernetes API

 Check the [exposing Kubernetes API doc](docs/exposing_kubernetes_api.md) to understand how the Kubernetes API gets exposed.
 To actually expose the Kubernetes API for the new Kubernetes cluster using Marathon-LB, run:

 ```bash
 $ make marathon-lb
 ```

-**NOTE:** If you have changed in `.deploy/desired_cluster_profile` file the number of `num_of_public_agents` to more than `1`, please scale `marathon-lb` service to the same number, so you can access Kubernetes API from any DC/OS public agent.
+**NOTE:** Changing the file `.deploy/desired_cluster_profile` so that the number of `num_of_public_agents > 1` requires scaling`marathon-lb` service to the same number, enabling access to the Kubernetes API from all DC/OS public agents.

 ### Accessing the Kubernetes API

 In order to access the Kubernetes API from outside the DC/OS cluster, one needs to configure `kubectl`, the Kubernetes CLI tool:

 ```bash
 $ make kubeconfig